google/WebFundamentals/src/content/en/updates/2018/08/web-performance-made-easy.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: At Google IO 2018, we presented a roundup of tools, libraries and optimisation techniques that make improving web performance easier.
+description: At Google IO 2018, we presented a roundup of tools, libraries and optimization techniques that make improving web performance easier.
 Here we explain them using The Oodles Theater app.
 We also  talk about our experiments with predictive loading and the new Guess.js initiative.

 {# wf_updated_on: 2018-08-20 #}
 {# wf_published_on: 2018-08-17 #}
 {# wf_tags: ux,performance,lighthouse #}
 {# wf_blink_components: N/A #}
 {# wf_featured_image: /web/updates/images/generic/star.png #}
-{# wf_featured_snippet: Learn the current tools, libraries and optimisation techniques that make improving web performance easier, by following the Oodles Theater project. #}
+{# wf_featured_snippet: Learn the current tools, libraries and optimization techniques that make improving web performance easier, by following the Oodles Theater project. #}

 # Web Performance Made Easy: Google I/O 2018 edition {: .page-title }